 The SDFRC is a collection of experienced and accomplished scientists working in research areas prioritized nationally by industrial surveys.
 These areas include milk and whey ingredient functionality, thermal and biological processing, sensory properties of cheese and dairy ingredients, dairy food safety, and microbial technologies for starter cultures and probiotics.

 The Western Dairy Center pursues an ongoing mission to conduct basic and applied research in dairy products and ingredients and to transfer the resulting knowledge to the dairy industry in usable form.
-It is supported by the Dairy Research Institute, the National Dairy Board, the dairy industry, and local dairy farmer organizations.
+The Western Dairy Center is a network of universities, researchers and dairy food industry companies in the western region.
+It is supported by regional dairy farm families, dairy organizations and dairy food industry companies

 The D'Amico Lab is based at the University of Connecticut.
 Current research efforts focus on improving the safety and quality of cheese by understanding the microbial ecology of traditional cheeses and their manufacturing environments, the role of food and microbes in human health, and improving the quality and safety of dairy foods with particular interest in the use of protective and probiotic bacteria for the control of pathogens in the production of raw milk cheese.